The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-If there is a next time, thou shalt be mindful of thy duties or I shall have to remind thee, one last time without warning!
+If there be a next time, thou shalt be mindful of thy duties—or I shall remind thee one final time, without warning!

 PERTINAX.